 Food protein-induced allergic proctocolitis (FPIAP)

 FPIAP occurs in the lower intestines and causes symptoms in babies such as; colic, diarrhea, vomiting, anemia, and mucousy stools.
-Diet elimination from a breastfeeding mother can reduce symptoms, but like the other non-IgE mediated allergies, it can take a while to figure out what is causing the harm to your baby.
+Diet elimination from a breastfeeding parent can reduce symptoms, but like the other non-IgE mediated allergies, it can take a while to figure out what is causing the harm to your baby.

 FPIAP usually has a favorable prognosis with the majority of infants growing out of this allergy by 1 year in age.
 You have to stay diligent with your diet restrictions, but you can do it if you’re determined to breastfeed.